|Senior Minister of the Church in the Forest: the Rev. Joanne M. Swenson, Th.D.|

 The issue of aesthetics propelled me back to Harvard University for advanced study, receiving a Masters in Theology and Doctorate in Theology.
 As a grad student and teaching fellow at Harvard College, my study focused on the transformation of religious doctrine into worship representations, providing symbols, ideas, attitudes and emotions that shape the daily experience of believers.
 At the same time, long-term research began with musician Dr. Linda Clark of Boston University School of Theology, resulting in joint seminars and publications, including “How We Worship,” and grants for innovation and renewal in worship.

 While raising my young children, and as a professor and visiting scholar at universities in the Pacific Northwest, I was deeply engaged as a volunteer mom and tutor, study group leader in public schools, and in church service.
 In 2011, I returned to parish ministry in Connecticut, focused on preaching, teaching and small group development.
-In 2013, as its Founding Minister, “Twelve: A Foundation for Small Group Ministry,” united a network of churches in Fairfield County, CT, for small group leadership training and support.
-I continue to serve Twelve’s entrepreneurial mission as a member of its Board of Directors.
+In 2013, as its Founding Minister, “Twelve: A Foundation for Small Group Ministry” united a network of churches in Fairfield County, CT, for small group leadership training and support.

 Married to John Thorbeck since 1986, our children are Erik (graduate of the University of Oregon and working in China) and Siri (a sophomore at Cornell University).
 John’s older children are Kate Rogers, Editor of Pillsbury.Com in Minneapolis, and Captain Stein Thorbeck, a US Army Ranger who served in Afghanistan and is now based in Texas.
 Their marriages have blessed us with five grandchildren, and loving spouses, Matt Rogers and Regina Thorbeck.